ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/new.md

 - "invalid_package_type" -- the `packageType` field does not contain a valid enumeration value.
 - "short_id" -- the package identifier is too short.
 - "long_id" -- the package identifier is too long.
-- "invalid_id" -- the package identifier is invalid.
+- "invalid_id" -- the package identifier is invalid, or is a full identifier.
 - "short_name" -- the package name is too short.
 - "long_name" -- the package name is too long.
 - "short_desc" -- the provided description is too short.